 The following table sets forth our summary consolidated financial information and operating data as of the dates and for the periods indicated.
-Our summary consolidated statements of income data for the fiscal years ended February 1, 2014, February 2, 2013 and January 28, 2012 and the summary consolidated balance sheet data as of February 1, 2014 and February 2, 2013 have been derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
-Our summary consolidated balance sheet data as of January 28, 2012 has been derived from our consolidated financial statements, which is not included in this prospectus.
+Our summary consolidated statements of income data for the fiscal years ended February 2, 2013 and January 28, 2012 and the summary consolidated balance sheet data as of February 2, 2013 and January 28, 2012 have been derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
+Our summary consolidated statements of income data for the fiscal year ended January 29, 2011 and the summary consolidated balance sheet data as of January 29, 2011 have been derived from our consolidated financial statements, which are not included in this prospectus.
+The summary consolidated statements of income data for each of the 39 weeks ended November 2, 2013 and October 27, 2012 and the summary consolidated balance sheet data as of November 2, 2013 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
+The summary consolidated balance sheet data as of October 27, 2012 has been derived from our unaudited consolidated financial statements not included in this prospectus.

 We operate on a fiscal calendar which, in a given fiscal year, consists of the 52- or 53-week period ending on the Saturday closest to January 31st.
-The reporting periods contained in our audited consolidated financial statements included in this prospectus contain 52 weeks of operations for our fiscal year ended February 1, 2014, which we refer to in this prospectus as fiscal year 2013, 53 weeks of operations for our fiscal year ended February 2, 2013, which we refer to in this prospectus as fiscal year 2012, and 52 weeks of operations for our fiscal year ended January 28, 2012, which we refer to in this prospectus as fiscal year 2011.
-We refer in this prospectus to the 52 weeks of operations for our fiscal year ended January 29, 2011 as fiscal year 2010.
+The reporting periods contained in our audited consolidated financial statements included in this prospectus contain 53 weeks of operations in fiscal year 2012, which ended February 2, 2013 and which we refer to in this prospectus as fiscal year 2012, and 52 weeks of operations in fiscal year 2011, which ended January 28, 2012 and which we refer to in this prospectus as fiscal year 2011.
+We refer in this prospectus to the 52 weeks of operations, which ended January 29, 2011, as fiscal year 2010.
+Our interim reporting periods in the unaudited consolidated financial statements included in this prospectus consist of the 39-week periods ended November 2, 2013 and October 27, 2012.